docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 The value of the named property as evaluated at the specified time.
 Note that the type of value returned is not made explicit; it will be of a different type, depending on the property evaluated.

+!!! tip
-?> **Note:** As After Effects 13.6, this method now waits for time-intensive expressions, like `sampleImage`, to finish evaluating before it returns the result.
+    As After Effects 13.6, this method now waits for time-intensive expressions, like `sampleImage`, to finish evaluating before it returns the result.

 #### Parameters